BhanuPratap16/Attention.ai-/README.md

 then, Go to the config.yaml file and replace the together_api_key with your api key in both spaces.

-Now, Access to your username and password from pass.txt
+Now, Use one of the username and password from pass.txt

 ### Step 04- Run test.py file